 Betula utilis var. jacquemontii

 Betula jacquemontii multi-stems, have an architecturally crisp look with their chalky white bark.
-This is a strong but elegant tree that will insist on being used on the very best projects where its beauty can be fully appreciated.
-View Betula utilis var. jacquemontii
+This strong yet elegant tree deserves to be featured in the finest projects, where its beauty can be fully appreciated.

 Betula nigra